Tag

 Flip phones have made a (somewhat) triumphant return, even if teenagers and young adults are opting for the dumber option of the two types.
 The Motorola Razr Plus marks the return of the old-school handset, or as I put it in my full review, “a return to form, modernizing a classic flip phone into one of today’s best foldables.”

 With the new Razr Plus, Motorola has equipped the outer cover of the phone with a 3.6-inch display.
 Besides doubling as a rear-camera viewfinder, the external display basically serves as a secondary, smaller phone.
-You’re able to run the same apps and services that you would on the inner 6.9-inch panel, including making phone calls, text messaging, watching TikToks, and playing games.
+You’re able to run the same apps and services that you would on the inner 6.9-inch panel, including making phone calls, messaging, watching TikToks, and playing games.
 The same can be achieved with the Samsung Galaxy Z Flip 5, though you’d have to jump through a loophole or two.

 The foldable form factor of the Razr Plus ultimately lends itself to an improved camera experience.
 Since you’re able to flex the display at an upright angle, it’s easier to get everyone in the frame for group photos, take selfies, and capture long-exposure shots that would typically require a tripod or mounting accessory.